DavidShenJingtao/tp/docs/DeveloperGuide.md

 #### Command history semantics

 - The command history is a linear list of previously **entered** commands.
-- The history cursor ranges over the *k* past commands plus one special **latest position**.
+- The history cursor ranges over all previously entered commands plus one special **latest position** that represents the current empty input.
 - **Latest position (draft):**
-    - When the tutor first navigates away from latest, TAConnect saves the current input text as a **draft**.
+    - When the tutor navigates away from latest, TAConnect saves the current input text as a **draft**.
     - Navigating **Down** back to latest **restores the draft** exactly as it was before history navigation began.
     - Edits made while viewing a recalled command **do not** overwrite the draft.
     - After returning to latest, any new edits update the input normally; if the tutor navigates again, the updated text becomes the new draft.